 A standard feature on Android phones, an always-on display would allow the iPhone to show basic stats such as the time, date, and notifications when the screen is off.
 It traditionally shows white text against an all-black screen, though some implementations use color.
 Apple has been rumored to be experimenting with an always-on display for years but has yet to implement the technology on any device other than the Apple Watch.

 The new iPhones are expected to launch this September.
-You can keep up with the latest rumors with our iPhone 14 superguide, or pick up a bargain on the current range with our roundup of the best iPhone deals.
+You can keep up with the latest rumors with our iPhone 14 superguide, find out more about Apple’s plans for an always on display in Will the iPhone get an always-on display, or pick up a bargain on the current range with our roundup of the best iPhone deals.